Ixiaohuihuihui/SD2-Mamba/README.md

 ## Introduction

-This repository contains the code for our paper `SD2-Mamba: Semantic-Density-Driven Mamba for Robust Domain Generalization Underwater Object Detection`
+This repository contains the code for our paper `SD2-Mamba: Semantic-Density-Driven Mamba for Robust Domain Generalization Underwater Object Detection` (ICASSP 2026)

 Domain generalization for object detection aims to enhance detectors’ performance in unseen scenarios.
 Many existing methods for domain generalization in underwater object detection fail to effectively separate foreground objects from noisy backgrounds, as they overlook semantic density cues crucial for distinguishing salient structures under severe visual degradation.
 In this paper,